rovati/noteapp/README.md

 For future releases, the following features will be added:
 - add the possibility to create an account and store notes in cloud (cloud backup, and support for multiple devices)

+There also are plans to release a web-app and two desktop clients (linux and windows).

 ## Licensing and forking
 This project is open-source and non-profit.
 The project is released under [GNU General Public License v3.0](LICENSE).
 Feel free to fork it or download it for personal use.
 If you modify it we would really appreciate you mentioning all the current contributors on this project.